Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity III: tensor-network-inspired definitions of complexity

 \subsection{Complexity from path-integral optimization}

-Motivated by these developments, Ref.~\cite{Caputa:2017urj} aimed to extend the tensor-network intuitions to general, strongly-interacting QFTs and define a natural measure of complexity using path integrals.
-A brief review of their construction proceeds as follows.
+Motivated by these developments, Ref.~\cite{Caputa:2017urj} aimed at extending intuitions from the study of tensor networks to general, strongly-interacting QFTs and to use these ideas to define a natural measure of complexity using path integrals.
+A brief review of their construction follows.

-In QFTs, wave functions are prepared using path integrals over physical space and Euclidean time.
-They are computed by integrating over all field configurations, subject to specified boundary conditions on the fields.
+In QFTs, wavefunctions can be prepared by performing path integrals over physical space and Euclidean time.
+They are computed by integrating over all field configurations, subject to specified boundary conditions.
 As an example, consider two-dimensional CFTs on a flat, Euclidean plane $\mathbb{R}^2$ with coordinates $(\tau,x)$, and collectively denote all fields in the CFT by $\Phi(\tau,x)$.
-The ground state wave function $\Psi_{\rm CFT}[\Phi(x)]$, which in QFTs becomes a functional of the boundary conditions imposed at the time slice $\tau=0$: $\Phi(x)\coloneqq \Phi(x,\tau=0)$, is defined as
+The ground state wave function $\Psi_{\rm CFT}[\Phi(x)]$, which in QFTs is a functional of the configuration at the time slice $\tau=0$, $\Phi(x)\coloneqq \Phi(x,\tau=0)$, is defined as

-where $S_{\rm CFT}$ is the Euclidean action of the 2D CFT and $D\tilde{\Phi}$ is the path integrals measure.\footnote{Formally one may need to deform the theory by putting it in a finite volume or introducing a small mass in order to have a gapped spectrum so that the path integral~\eqref{PI2DCFT} acts as a proper vacuum projector.}
+where $S_{\rm CFT}$ is the Euclidean action of the 2D CFT and $D\tilde{\Phi}$ is the path integral's measure.\footnote{Formally one may need to deform the theory by putting it in a finite volume or introducing a small mass so that the spectrum is gapped and the path integral~\eqref{PI2DCFT} acts as a proper vacuum projector.}